emanuelefavero/odin-recipes/README.md

-# The Odin Project Recipes Website
+# The Odin Project Recipes Website (CSS)

-One of the first assigned projects from The Odin Projects course: an HTML/CSS website that displays recipes.
+This is the same recipe website from The Odin Project, I just added the css styling